codacy/codacy-eslint9/workspaces/docs-generator/docs/description/@stylistic_key-spacing.md

   - `"value"`: enforces horizontal alignment of values in object literals.
   - `"colon"` enforces horizontal alignment of both colons and values in object literals.
 - `"align"` with an object value allows for fine-grained spacing when values are being aligned in object literals.
+- `"ignoredNodes"` can be used to disable spacing checking for the AST node.
+It can be used to resolve conflicts with [`type-annotation-spacing`](https://github.com/eslint-stylistic/eslint-stylistic/tree/ts/type-annotation-spacing).
 - `"singleLine"` specifies a spacing style for single-line object literals.
 - `"multiLine"` specifies a spacing style for multi-line object literals.